yjbanov/butterfly/README.md

 - **One language**: traditionally web-frameworks make developers work in a number of languages that are glued together by toolchains and runtimes.
   The common combination is JavaScript, HTML templates and CSS (or SASS, or LESS).
-Not only does it complicate tooling, but it also creates friction in development.
-There is no common set of guidelines between the languages as they are developed independently of each other.
-Code completion and code analysis tends to be brittle and is usually only available in big IDEs.
-The languages are in a perpetual state of incompatibility with each other.
-For example, you may have to leak implementation details by exposing private fields to bind them to your template code, or deal with variable scoping issues.
-  Your component objects tend to be in inconsistent state throughout the lifecycle because of how the template system initializes and binds the data.
-  Custom extensions, such as JSX/TSX, solve some of the problems, but they still remain half-developed and generally you still end up in a multi-lingual situation, combining JSX with plain JS.
-Flutter offers you one modern language (Dart) that scales from small apps to large enterprise projects, has great tools and is a pleasure to write code in every day.
+This complicates tooling and usually the integration between the languages is very weak.
+Flutter gives you one modern battle-tested language - Dart - that proved to scale from small apps to large enterprise projects, has great tools and is a pleasure to write code in every day.
 Code navigation works seamlessly, typos in the code are identified immediately, and you get powerful refactoring features, such as renaming variables and methods.
 In addition Dart gives you minification, dead code elimination and performance optimizing compiler.
+Having one powerful language lets you write your code using the normal OOP practices and patterns:
+  - Encapsulation: private fields, methods and classes
+  - Lexical scoping: static and top-level variables, constants and functions
+  - Control of API surface: make your components private
+  - Control of initialization and lifecycle: components can be cached, injected, shared, and provided via factories
+  - Debugging: breakpoints work everywhere and show correct stack information.
 - **Familiar**: if you have prior Flutter/ReactJS experience you will feel right at home.
 - **Reusable**: while not API compatible with Flutter (on purpose), the component system is identical, which means you can reuse most of your app's business logic, data model and utilities across mobile and web.
 More importantly, you will be using the same Dart tools both for your mobile and web projects.
+You cannot reuse the widgets though, as they are targeting different rendering systems (Flutter Engine vs HTML DOM).
 - **Simple**: Flutter introduces only a handful of concepts popularized by ReactJS and it works like a plain library that you can drop into an existing project; it shares all the same Dart libraries so the incremental cost of